 DO NOT pet the frightened puppy or talk in soothing tones.
 The puppy will interpret such responses as praise for being frightened.
 Training will help improve the dog's confidence.
 This fear period is normally more marked in male dogs.

-Maturity Period.
-You may encounter some increased aggression and renewed testing for position and authority, however
+1 to 4 Years Maturity Period: You may encounter some increased aggression and renewed testing for position and authority.

-if you have spent lots of time with your dog and trained consistently and regularly, then this should not present itself as a problem - in fact you may hardly notice this change, it is just something to keep in mind.
+if you have spent lots of time with your dog and trained consistently and regularly, then this should not present itself as a problem - in fact, you may hardly notice this change, it is just something to keep in mind.

 Continue to train your dog during this period.
 It is possible that your dog may have another fear period between 12 - 16 months of age.

 You, not your dog, will have to create a safe and secure environment with ongoing training if your pup is to develop into a well-mannered family member instead of a thug or a burden.

 New scientific knowledge and observation of Wolves in the wild have totally disproved this idea.
 That is not to say you should not show leadership through controlling resources in a fair and equable way In your home, you and your family become your dog's family, as do any other dogs you may have.

-It is therefore your responsibility to establish yourself in a position of authority and trust.
+It is, therefore, your responsibility to establish yourself in a position of authority and trust.
 If you fail to do this, your dog may question your requests.
 Many people assume that they are automatically the lead figure just because they are humans.
 Are you really the leader?
 Does your dog know it and respect your wishes and commands?
-Are you controlling all the resources around your dog and does the dog see you as the resource controller? see my article "The Alpha Myth.
+Are you controlling all the resources around your dog and does the dog see you as the resource controller? see my article (7) The Alpha Myth.
 It will change your way of thinking and working with your dog.

-Stan Rawlinson © 1999
+© Stan Rawlinson 1999